oatcatx/group/README.md

 Within a group, errors propagate according to dependency order, eventually returning only **leaf errors** that have already aggregated parent errors.
 If multiple leaf errors exist, they are aggregated using `errors.Join` (when a fast-fail error occurs, only the aggregated error from the fast-fail node is returned).

+#### 🎯 Fail Strategies
+- **Default**: Node errors propagate to downstreams and are included in final error aggregation
+- **Fast-Fail**: Halt entire group execution immediately on node error (only this error is warpped and returned)
+- **Silent-Fail**: Suppress error from final result but still block downstreams (no error recorded)
+> **Note**: Fast-Fail and Silent-Fail can be used simultaneously.
+When error occurs, a sentinel error will be used as the actual error (`context.Canceled`) and halt the entire group

 ### Usage

 #### [Basic Workflow]
-Create a group using `NewGroup` with optional configurations, then add tasks using `AddRunner`, `AddTask`, or `AddSharedTask`.
+Create a group using `NewGroup` with optional configurations, then add tasks using `Add...`.
 Each task can be assigned a unique key and specify its dependencies.
 Finally, execute the group with `Go` method.

 #### [Task Types]
 ***🚀 Simple Runner*** - Basic function that returns an error.
 No access to context or shared state.